scipy-conference/scipy_proceedings/papers/henry_schreiner/main.md

 system, including the original setuptools.
 And this new system is controlled by one central location, the `pyproject.toml` file.

-We present scikit-build-core, a new build system based on these standards that brings together Python packaging and the CMake build system, the popular general purpose build system for languages like C, C++, Fortran, Cython, and CUDA.
-Together, this provides a simple entry point to building extensions that still scales to major projects.
+We present scikit-build-core: a new build system based on these standards that brings together Python packaging and the CMake build system, the popular general purpose build system for languages like C, C++, Fortran, Cython, and CUDA.
+Together, this new system provides a simple entry point to building extensions that still scales to major projects.
 This allows everyone to take advantage of existing libraries and harness the performance available in these languages.

 We will look at creating a package with scikit-build-core.
 Then we will cover some of it's most interesting and innovative features.
 Then we will peer into